-It is not the look of it that matters it just needs to act as evidence of a transaction.
+It is not the appearance of it that matters it just needs to act as evidence of a transaction.
 When a transaction is entered, the evidence of that transaction is also confirmed.
-A voucher helps in recording expenses or a liability and further helps in its payment.
+A voucher helps in recording expenses or liability and further helps in its payment.

-They are also called Source Documents as they help in identifying the source of a transaction.
+They are also called source documents as they help in identifying the source of a transaction.
 A few examples of vouchers include bill receipts, cash memos, pay-in-slips, checks, an invoice, a debit or credit note.

-A Sample Copy of Voucher (Invoice)
+Format and Template of Voucher (Invoice)

-What are the Different Types of Vouchers?
+Different Types of Vouchers

-- Source vouchers
+- Source Vouchers

-- Accounting vouchers
+- Accounting Vouchers

-Documents which are created at the time when a business enters into a transaction are called Source Vouchers.
-A few examples of source vouchers include rent receipts, bill receipts at the time of cash sales, etc.
+Documents which are created at the time when a business enters into a transaction are called source vouchers, for example, rent receipts, bill receipts at the time of cash sales, etc.

 These are commonly prepared by accountants on the basis of supporting vouchers and approved by a different individual.
-They are further subdivided into two, cash and non cash vouchers.
+They are further subdivided into two, cash and non-cash vouchers.

 Examples of cash type